 - Muscle weakness and/or damage to the colon and/or heart

 - Kidney damage

 - Liver damage

 - Blurred vision

 - Colon infection

-Why consider treatment for laxative abuse at Carolina House Eating Disorder Treatment Center in North & South Carolina
+Why consider treatment for laxative abuse at Carolina House Eating Disorder Treatment Center in North Carolina

-Located in North Carolina, and servicing South Carolina and surrounding states, our world-class treatment and rehab at Carolina House can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
+Located in North Carolina and also serving South Carolina and surrounding states, our world-class treatment and rehab at Carolina House can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
 Do not continue to suffer from an eating disorder and laxative abuse.
 Let the staff at Carolina House show you that there’s a better way to live.